Thyroid Cancer

 This page will go through the types of thyroid cancer to help you learn the difference.

-Main Thyroid Gland Cell Types
+Main Thyroid Cancer Cell Types

 These types of cells make thyroid hormone from the iodine in blood to help regulate metabolism.
 If you have too little or too much thyroid hormone, you develop hypothyroidism or hyperthyroidism.
 The pituitary gland tells your body how much to release.